kristenmarie/word_definer/README.md

 ## Description

 _This simple web application allows users to create a list of words.
 After more than one word has been created, user can click sort button at any time to update their list so that it is in alphabetical order.
 When the user clicks on a word it takes them to that words definition page.
 On the definition page user can add multiple definitions for the word using a form.
-When the go back to my words button is clicked the user is returned to the landing page with their list of words._
+When the go back to my words button is clicked the user is returned to the landing page with their list of words.
+When there are more than 2 words in list, random word button appears that routes to random word definition page on click._

 ## Specifications